 You’ll know they’re finished cooking when they have a golden brown crispiness on the outside and a soft texture inside (kind of like a French fry).

-If the onions aren’t enough tastiness, try these delicious toppings:
+I enjoy the classic salt and pepper on my skillet potatoes, but If the onions aren’t enough, try these delicious toppings:

 - cajun seasoning